 What you can do after your IVA has failed

-You have four possible options when an IVA has failed:
+You have five possible options when an IVA has failed:

 - you can do nothing and deal with any debts you are contacted about.